 We are honored to offer a special program focusing on the sacred traditions of Maya peoples.
 Through the timing of our travels we are fortunate to immerse ourselves in Maya Mysteries showcasing the spiritual strength of the Living Maya connected with their ancient origins.
 We offer you an intimate opportunity, unlikely to be found on your own, engaging with spiritual leaders and healers who serve their people with the intent that we are all transformed and carry the beauty home.

 In a small hamlet above the village of San Juan Chamula we are invited into the home of Don Xun Calixto.
 Here he holds an audience telling of his curing methods.
 After a special ceremony of prayers and offerings we share a meal in the family compound.
-We engage with the village-at-large through the festival of the Virgin of Guadalupe, witnessing the processional of saints and spending time in the Maya church where curanderos conduct healing sessions and many have deeply spiritual experiences.
+We witness the religious festivals of San Sebastián in Chamula and Zinacantán, and spend time in a Maya church where curanderos conduct healing sessions — and many have deeply spiritual experiences.
+During our time in the highlands, Tat Apab'yan Tew, Maya Daykeeper and spiritual guide, offers sacred ways from his native Guatemala and a fire ceremony connecting with the ancestors.

-In the Lacandón Maya rainforest village of Najá, we meet Don Antonio Martinez, the last elder faithfully practicing his indigenous rituals.
+In the Lacandón Maya rainforest village of Nahá, we meet Don Antonio Martinez, the last elder faithfully practicing his indigenous rituals.
 He has graciously consented to share his traditions, and the sacred balché ceremony, so that they may be witnessed and live on.
+While in Nahá we are privileged to visit artist Kayum Ma'ax Garcia, son of the late spiritual leader Chan K'in Viejo, in his home.

 GROUP SIZE LIMITED.
 RESERVE YOUR SPACE!